-The Division will elect the Secretary, Assembly Clerk, and one representative to the House of Delegates at the ABA Annual Meeting on August 1, 2015 in Chicago, IL.
-Eligible individuals must submit their candidacy by written notice to the current Secretary, with a copy to the Assembly Speaker, and the Staff Director by the adjournment of the Division’s Assembly Meeting on February 7, 2015 at the ABA Midyear Meeting in Houston, TX.
-The written notice must specify a single position sought.
+The Division will elect the Secretary, Assembly Clerk, Treasurer, two (2) representatives to the ABA House of Delegates, and one (1) nominee to the ABA Board of Governors at the ABA Annual Meeting on August 6, 2016 in San Francisco, CA. Eligible individuals must submit their candidacy by written notice to the current Secretary, with a copy to the Assembly Speaker, and the Staff Director by the adjournment of the Division’s Assembly Meeting on February 6, 2016 at the ABA Midyear Meeting in San Diego, CA. The written notice must specify a single position sought.
 There is no special form.
 It is suggested that a candidate’s statement simply identify the candidate (by name, address, and telephone number) and say, “Please accept this letter as my written notice of candidacy for [title].”

 Running for Office

 Am I eligible?
 No person is eligible for candidacy unless he or she (1) has been a member of the Division since the preceding annual meeting; (2) registered for and attended the preceding annual or midyear meeting or at least one national conference since the preceding annual meeting; and (3) attends the election, unless excused.

 Officers.
 No person is eligible as an officer unless he or she can and does continue as a Division member throughout his or her term (including, in the case of the Chair-Elect, the ensuing term of the Chair).

 Constitutional Representatives.
 No person shall be eligible as a constitutional representative unless he or she is a Division member when his or her term begins, or otherwise satisfies the constitutional qualifications.
 For the ABA Board of Governors, the term does not begin until the annual meeting after the Division "elects" its nominee.